davidmreed/ktema-org-zola/content/articles/on-the-sins-of-the-tso.md

 With that basic statement of TSO capability in mind, let's look at some key TSO use cases, running the gamut from internal to customer-facing to partner support.

 - **Engineers** use TSO snapshots to spin up orgs that they use operationally, to execute development, explore product configuration or perform early-stage testing.
-In some cases, this can be a TSO that is specifically designed for internal or operational use cases, rather than the customer-facing TSO.
+In some cases, this can be a separate TSO that is specifically designed for internal or operational use cases, rather than the customer-facing TSO.
 - **Quality engineers** use TSO snapshots to test their product in a fully-configured environment, without paying the expense of environment setup every time.
 - **Product managers** and **demo or sales engineers** use TSOs
 - **Partners** use TSO snapshots you share with them to jump-start their customer implementations, as well as to support internal learning and training use cases.
 - **Customer delivery** is the core use case for TSOs.
 Customers are provisioned a new Salesforce org by cloning from a TSO snapshot.
 This results in the customer org starting from a fully-configured position.

-## Part 1: How TSOs Fail Your SDLC
+## Part 1: How TSOs Fail Your Team

 > Thesis: TSOs divide the source of truth for the product.